HAMPTON TOWNSHIP SCHOOL DISTRICT

 Any devices not returned on date of withdrawal, will be charged the full amount of the device and the capability to use the device remotely will be shut off by the Technology Services Department.

 Three attempts will be made to contact the parent via phone if the device is not turned in.

 Attempt five will be a certified letter for court date with the District Magistrate.

 HTSD reserves the right to contact the child’s new school location and have the return of the device set up as an obligation as well.

 Q: What do I do if the device stops working or is damaged at home?

 A: Students should bring their device to school the next day and access the Student Help Desk in their school’s library.
 Staff will be available to guide the student and family in any repair and replacement procedures.
-If necessary, a temporary replacement device will be issued to the student.
+If necessary and possible, a temporary replacement device will be issued to the student.
 The District’s Technology Services Department will be responsible for the repair of laptop computers and iPads.
 For students learning at home, please contact the Technology Services help desk.

 Q: What does my student do if the device stops working at school?